 Day 5.
 Prishtine - Mirusha waterfall - Drin waterfall – Peje (120 km)

 On this day we will explore the beautiful nature of Kosovo.
 First, we will stop at the Mirusha river, which has created an ensemble of waterfalls.
 A walk inside the park will meet with enchanting landscapes, waterfalls, and lakes.
 Next, we drive west to White Drin waterfall.
 This 25 meter high spring is the main source of White Drin river which stretches all the way to Albania.
 In the evening we visit the city of Peja.

-Radoniq lake is an artificial lake created in the 80s which supplies water to the city of Gjakovo.
-It is a popular destination for locals to relax by the calm nature.
-Next, we visit the old town of Gjakovo.
-The medieval Grand bazaar has an ottoman influence where you can try some delicious food, visit the Hadum mosque, or have a macchiato (local bars are famous for making one of the best macchiatos in the world).
+After breakfast, you will transfer to visit the old town of Gjakovo.
+On the way, we stop to visit Monastery Visoki Decani, another orthodox Serbian site listed under UNESCO.
+The Gjakovo Grand bazaar has an ottoman influence where you can try some delicious food, visit the Hadum mosque, or have a macchiato (local bars are famous for making one of the best macchiatos in the world).
 After lunch, we drive through high mountains to reach Valbona national park in Albania.
 Accommodation in guesthouse.

 Day 7.
 Valbone - Komani Lake – Shkoder (105 km)

 In the morning we get ready to board on a wonderful trip.
 The ferry that sails between Fierze to Koman, through the Drin river, is considered to be one of the most beautiful in southern Europe.
 The boat navigates across high mountains and green nature, which makes everyone dreaming and speechless.
 On the arrival, we drive to the city of Shkoder.
 A walking tour along the largest lake in the Balkans is a must.
 Ancient Rozafa castle offers great panoramic views of Skadar Lake, Drin, and Buna river.
 Accommodation in Shkoder.